adonisjs/v5-docs/content/guides/http/request.md

 ### updateBody

 Allows you to update the request body with a custom payload.
-It would be best if you weren't doing it unless creating a package that purposefully mutates the request body.
+It would be best to do it unless creating a package that purposefully mutates the request body.

 ```ts
 request.updateBody(myCustomPayload)